 |CIT return due date||

-For CIT finalisation, the due date is the 90th day of the following financial year.
+For CIT finalisation, the due date is the last day of the 3rd month of the following financial year.

 |CIT final payment due date||

-The same as the deadline for submission of the final CIT return (i.e. the 90th day of the following financial year).
+The same as the deadline for submission of the final CIT return (i.e. the last day of the 3rd month day of the following financial year).

 |CIT estimated payment due dates||